wiz124/Harry-Li-tri3-Compsci/README.md

         }
 ```
+    Challenge 2:

-    - pass by value and pass by reference, had an extra variable to allow swapping, allowed user input for this program
+    pass by value and pass by reference, had an extra variable to allow swapping, allowed user input for this program
+    had a constructor to hold values

-    - use toString method to make sure the proper string is printed out.
+    use toString method to make sure the proper string is printed out.

 ``` java
 public class IntByReference {